mdmuidulalam/rims-api/README.md

 1. Open terminal and run ```npm install``` command.
 2. Then run ```npm start``` command.

 Api should be up and running.
+For client side that is given in rims-clientside.

 # Contribute
 Coming soon...